-Treated wood (with coal tar creosote or copper salts) fences are by far the most popular form of fencing.
-They are practical, cheap to install, long-lasting, maintenance free, visually appealing and ideal for horses.
+Wood fences treated for outdoor use are by far the most popular form of fencing.
+They are practical, cheap to install, long-lasting, maintenance free, visually appealing, and ideal for horses.

 Wood fences are fast and easy to install.
 They are the ideal support for other fencing systems such as wire mesh or electric fencing.
-They usually require no foundations and are maintenance-free and resistant to the elements, parasites, fresh or salt water, manure, etc. Moreover, if an accident should occur, the fence will absorb part of the impact and can break without injuring the horse, being easy and cheap to repair.
+They usually require no foundations and are maintenance-free and resistant to the elements, parasites, humidity, manure, etc. Moreover, if an accident should occur, the fence will absorb part of the impact and can break without injuring the horse, being easy and cheap to repair.

-LUPA supplies all kinds of posts and railings for equestrian facilities.
-Posts and rails may be ordered with any of the two mentioned treatments and different measures and cross sections, depending on the customer’s needs.
+LUPAsupplies all kinds of posts and railings for equestrian facilities.
+Posts and rails may be ordered in different measures and cross sections, depending on the customer’s needs.
 For horse fences, the most common models are the following: